 Annilee Newton is a writer and composition professor based in Austin, Texas.
 She earned her MFA in Creative Writing from Lesley University and teaches at Austin Community College.
-Her novel in progress, Thessalonika, is a work of historical fiction set in 1950s Greece.
+Her manuscript, Thessalonika, is a work of historical fiction set in 1950s Greece.
 Her creative nonfiction has appeared in Sierra Nevada Review, The Dirty Spoon, and Family Stories from the Attic.

 Vertigo in Blue